mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 Make sure the bug that tracks the migration has no blocking items.

 ### Land whatsnewpage list of locales
+**TODO** - this needs to change, as the process no longer assumes this, but apply them; the l10n drivers provide the final list of locales to receive the WNP on the Tuesday prior to the ship date.

 1. For each release, there should already be a bug flying around named `Setup WNP for users coming from < X and receiving the X release`.
 Find it for the current release. e.g. [Bug 1523699](https://bugzilla.mozilla.org/show_bug.cgi?id=1523699).
 We should always aim to chain this bug to our main mergeduty tracking bug.
 That is, block the WNP bug against the `tracking XXX migration day`.
 If not already, please do so.
 This way, it's easier to find deps and nagivate via bugs.